 - Age Requirement: 55 - Service Requirement: Fulfill any one of the following: - a.
-10 years of Pension Credits, including at least five years of Future Service Credit. or - b.
+10 years of Pension Credits, including at least five years of Future Service Credit, or - b.
 10 years of Vesting Service, or - c.
-15 years of Pension Credits, including at least 12 months of Future Service Credit - Active Service Requirement: Board may require evidence of continued entitlement to Social Security Disability Benefits Complete at least 3,500 hours of work in covered employment during the five consecutive calendar years immediately preceding retirement. - Amount: Normal Retirement benefit reduced as described below.
+15 years of Pension Credits, including at least 12 months of Future Service Credit - Active Service Requirement: Complete at least 3,500 hours of work in covered employment during the five consecutive calendar years immediately preceding retirement - Amount: Normal Retirement benefit reduced as described below. - For benefits accrued on and after January 1, 2014: